NYPL/DIU-tools/README.md

 ## <a name="movetortg"></a>Move to RTG

 Move to RTG is a bash script that uses rsync to move all tif files in a directory to to the ready to go folder for processing.
-This script is designed to eliminate drag and drop Finder transfers for files with an immediate deadline (all other files should be moved to rtg via nightly cron job).
+This script is designed to eliminate drag and drop Finder transfers for files with an immediate deadline (all other files should be moved to rtg via nightly cron job - see nightmoves below).
 The script will not move jpegs, CaptureOne folders, or files with Image IDs with less than 5-digits and will provide feedback when your folder has no tif files or your files need to be renamed.
 The script also removes source files.
 The command replaced by this shortcut is as follows:

 **rsync -rtvhP --remove-source-files [source files] [target]**